 London Sight Loss Council, led by blind and partially sighted volunteers, advocates the needs of blind and partially sighted people and influences positive change in the capital.

-Facilitated by London Vision with funding from Thomas Pocklington Trust (TPT) and the Vision Foundation, it forms part of the national network of Sight Loss Councils (SLC) established by TPT.
+Facilitated by London Vision with funding from Thomas Pocklington Trust (TPT), it forms part of the national network of Sight Loss Councils (SLC) established by TPT.

 Meet the London Sight Loss Council's members - drawn from the capitals 32 boroughs, they all have lived experience of sight loss and a desire to effect change!